-All first year CRUK Cambridge Centre PhD students are required to attend the Lectures in Cancer Biology and Medicine series.
+All CRUK Cambridge Centre MRes and first year PhD students are required to attend the Lectures in Cancer Biology and Medicine series.
 The talks aim to give a general introduction to cancer biology and medicine and all students and staff are welcome to attend.
-Please click on the lecture title to access the slide presentation from the lecture - these are for personal reference only; please contact the speaker if you would like to use any of the information in their presentations.
+Please contact the organisers or the speaker if you would like a copy of their presentation.

 The lectures take place every Thursday from 9.30-10.30 in the Clinical School Lecture Theatre 2

 Lectures in Cancer Biology and Medicine - Michaelmas Term 2019